freerange/site/soups/weeknotes/week-156.snip.markdown

 Following good news with good news, our man from upstairs [Ross Ferguson](https://twitter.com/rossferg) is [joining us a few more days a week](http://twitter.com/rossferg/status/157522909932429312) from the [Foreign Office](https://twitter.com/foreignoffice) before becoming full time in May.

-Ross is helping us out with developing the international elements our the website, he knows his onions from his coconuts.
+Ross is helping us out with developing the international elements the website, he knows his onions from his coconuts.

 A guilty pleasure of mine is the joy of having Ross' robust Scottish accent in the office and as [James'][James] isn't very convincing these days, I'm hoping that it re-flower with Ross around the office to offer encouragement.